Introduction to the Caliper Assessment Test

 In order to accurately reflect the inner qualities that you want employers to see, it is highly recommended that you undergo the appropriate preparation in order to understand how questions are tailored to assess your traits in the context of a given job role.
 With the proper preparation, you can improve your performance by ensuring an optimal self-presentation as well as accurate solving of pattern recognition problems.
 Prepterminal’s course comes with text and video modules composed by our psychometric experts to accurately prepare you for optimal performance in the Caliper Assessment Test.

-If you have been asked to take a Caliper Test and wish to demonstrate to your prospective employer that you’re perfect for the job, sign up for Prepterminal’s course today.
+If you have been asked to take a Caliper Test and wish to demonstrate to your prospective employer that you’re perfect for the job, check out Prepterminal’s course today, we are offering 2 modules with practice tests for free.

 How Do Employers Use Caliper Test Results?